 8.2 - Does the property have a heritage education programme(s) for children and/or youth, that can contribute to a better understanding of heritage, promote diversity and foster intercultural dialogue?

-There is a limited and ad hoc education and awareness programme for children and/or youth
+There is a planned and effective education and awareness programme for children and youth that contributes to the protection of the World Heritage property

 8.3 - Who are the target audiences for education and awareness programmes at your property?